amqp-node/amqplib/doc/channel_api.md

 ### `ChannelModel#on('close', function() {...})`

-Emitted once the closing handshake initiated by `#close()` has completed, or if the underlying stream (e.g., socket) has closed.
+Emitted once the closing handshake initiated by `#close()` has completed; or, if server closed the connection, once the client has sent the closing handshake; or, if the underlying stream (e.g., socket) has closed.

 ### `ChannelModel#on('error', function (err) {...})`